 Succinctly summarizing your skills, history and approach will be much more effective than writing a 50-page brief about yourself.
 Voters are not lawyers – don’t treat them like one!

 Brevity is the soul of wit – Shakespeare

-To sum it up, the qualities of a good judge include patience, humility, integrity, courage, clear eyes, a steady demeanor, alertness and the ability to think creatively.
+The qualities of a great judge include patience, humility, integrity, courage, clear eyes, a steady demeanor, alertness and the ability to think creatively.
 One must also be able to assess the situations in which he or she will likely rule and be able to logically analyze legal issues.

-Most importantly, a judge must be fair to all parties involved in cases before the bench.
+Most importantly, a good judge must be fair to all parties involved in cases before the bench.

-These principles help voters select the best candidate to serve our system of justice.
+These virtues help voters select the best candidate to serve in our system of justice.